 Governance structure for standards in the medical devices sector

-The MDCG Subgroup on Standards
+The MDCG Subgroup on Standards (Working Group 2)

-Within the governance structure of the Medical Device Coordination Group (MDCG) established by Article 103 of Regulation (EU) 2017/745 and its 13 specific subgroups, the MDCG Subgroup on Standards (Working Group 2) is devoted to standardisation issues.
+Within the governance structure of the Medical Device Coordination Group (MDCG) established by Article 103 of Regulation (EU) 2017/745 and its 13 specific Subgroups, the MDCG Subgroup on Standards (Working Group 2) is devoted to standardisation issues.
 It aims to provide technical expertise for the positions of the MDCG and opinions of the Committee on Standards related to the sector, including standardisation requests, publication of references in the Official Journal of the European Union, formal objections to harmonised standards, and so on.

 The MDCG Subgroup on Standards is chaired by the Commission and integrated by the national competent authorities of the EU Member States (as members) and of other countries where the EU legislation is applicable, as well as by stakeholders’ organisations fulfilling certain criteria (as observers) after selection via public calls for applications.
 The list of members and observers, the key documents for its operation (Rules of Procedure, Terms of Reference, calls for applications) and the documents related to its meetings and other activities (Agendas, Minutes, others) are publicly available in the specific space of the “Medical Device Coordination Group (X03565)” in the “Register of Commission expert groups and other similar entities”.